 2. Patchy Fading of Color

-Other than quick fading of color, there was unevenness.
-Some parts of my lips looked more faint in color than others.
+Other than quick fading of colour, there was unevenness.
+Some parts of my lips looked fainter in color than others.
 But don’t worry, it shouldn’t be obvious to others unless they stand within inches of your face and start scrutinizing your lips.

 3. Steeply-slanted Triangle Tip

 On the first few applications, I couldn’t adapt to Chifure Lipstick S’s overly-slanted triangular tip.
 I found myself placing slightly more focus when applying the lipstick.
-The great thing was how it became a no issue after a few weeks as human are known to be quick in adapting to things.
+The great thing was how I got used to it after a few weeks as human beings are known to be quick-adapting creatures.
 That’s probably also due to the tip becoming less slanted over time.

 Here’s what happened.
 When I swatched Chifure Lipstick S at the counter, the tester came with pretty casing and all.
 So I just grabbed the wrapped package (see image above) in the color that I wanted and placed them into my shopping basket.
 It’s only when I returned to Singapore that I realized the lipstick that I bought was the unadorned core.
 It needs to be placed into a pretty casing that is sold separately ¥100.